fabioalmeida/FAAutoLayout/README.md

 topLeftView.constrainHeight(45.0)
 ```

-If we want to define relations between to views on the same hierarchy level (i.e. share the same `superview`) we can define, for instance, one horizontal spacing constraint between them:
+If we want to define relations between two views on the same hierarchy level (i.e. share the same `superview`) we can define, for instance, one horizontal spacing constraint between them:

 ```swift
 let topRightView = UIView()